View Carolyn Fant's Obituary on thenewsenterprise.com and share memories

 Carolyn was born in Elizabethtown, graduated from Glendale High School but has resided in a nursing home in Nashville, Indiana, for the past several years.

-She was born Aug.
-6, 1941, was a loving mother, grandmother, great-grandmother and sister.
+Born Aug.
+6, 1941, she was a loving mother, grandmother, great-grandmother and sister.
 She spent all of her life attending Round Top Baptist Church, where she was a Sunday school teacher, choir member and played the piano.
 Carolyn also had been a "pink lady volunteer" for the HMH Auxiliary.
-She retired GTE after 30 years and loved University of Kentucky basketball and Elvis Presley.
+She retired from GTE after 30 years and loved University of Kentucky basketball and Elvis Presley.

 Before moving to the nursing home, she enjoyed her days outside taking care of her yard and making homemade ice cream.